naruto678/aws-notes/aws-developer-associate-notes.md

 - Orchestratoin of your serverless applications
 - Manage the logic of your application including sequencing , error handling and retry logic , so your application executes in order , and as expected
 - Also logs every step .
 Easy to debug
+#### Different types of workflows :
+- Standard workflows:
+  - Long running , durable , auditable workflows that may run for up to a year .
+Full execution history is available up to 90 days
+  - At most once model : Tasks are never executed more than once unless you explicitly specify retry actions
+  - Non -idempotent actions: Actions that can cause a change in state
+- Express workflows:
+  - Great for high-volume , event-processing-type workloads
+  - At least once .
+Ideal if there is a  possiblility that an execution might be run more than once or you require concurrent executions
+  - Idempotent : For example transforming an input data and storing that in dynamo db
+  - Identical request : eg - reading data from an S3 bucket
+  - Two types:
+    - Synchronous workflows
+    - Asynchronous workflows
+### X-Ray
+-